Menu

 Groundbreaking of the Davao Philippines Temple

 Construction began on the Davao Philippines Temple after a groundbreaking ceremony was held in Davao City on Nov.
 14, 2020.
 COVID-19 restrictions limited the event to invitation only.
-Presiding over the ceremony in the shadow of Mount Apo, the country’s tallest peak, was Elder Taniela B. Wakolo, president of the Philippines Area.
+Presiding over the ceremony in the shadow of Mount Apo, the country’s tallest peak, was Elder Taniela B. Wakolo, a General Authority Seventy and president of the Philippines Area.

 Also attending were Elder Wakolo’s wife, Sister Anita Wakolo, along with counselors in the Philippines Area presidency, Elder Yoon Hwan Choi and Elder Steven R. Bangerter.